 With a third grader in our home, learning about multiplication is well and truly on our agenda.
-As well as learning to recite the times tables, Miss 8 is also learning a range of strategies for solving multiplication problems.
-If you’re looking for ways to support your child’s multiplication learning, with an emphasis on making the learning fun and engaging, be sure to check out our Times Tables Bingo game (free printable) and today’s printable Multiplication Strategy Mat.
+As well as learning to recite the multiplication facts tables, Miss 8 is also learning a range of multiplication strategies for solving math problems.
+If you’re looking for ways to support your child’s multiplication learning, with an emphasis on making the learning fun and engaging, be sure to check out our Times Tables Bingo game (free printable) and today’s printable Multiplication Strategies Mat.
 The mat helps take multiplication learning beyond rote repetition, cementing a child’s understanding of the relationships between a range of multiplication strategies.

 Some children struggle with memorisation of number facts (I was one of them!) and providing tools that help children realise there are a number of different ways to approach solving a multiplication problem helps them to better understand how multiplication actually works.
 Once they learn and understand a few different strategies, they will indeed have a stronger foundation for learning to remember and recite multiplication facts.